2268. Kitchen Robot

 total = min(total, solve((1 << n) - 1, i) + f(i));

-Print the required minimum length.
+Print the required minimum path length.

 printf("%.6lf\n", total);